nmc-costa/HIcode/HIcode_guidelines.md

 - **monitor.py**: Contains all the functions/classes for monitoring the models.

 [*pipelines folder (team)*](https://github.com/nmc-costa/HIcode/tree/main/prototype/pipelines):
-The 3rd stage, it should be used to create full pipelines with config files, the git already has 2 examples.
-It will be used for doing a pipeline for autoencoders, for monitoring, etc. Each pipeline should demonstrate the functionality of major features that have sub-features.
+The **3rd stage**, the center of HIcode method, it should be used to create full pipelines with config files.
+The git already has 1 example of transforming experiment [**e1**](https://github.com/nmc-costa/HIcode/tree/main/prototype/experiments/e1) into pipeline [**p1**](https://github.com/nmc-costa/HIcode/tree/main/prototype/pipelines/p1).
+It can be used for mutiple purposes, like preprocessing, model, train, monitoring, and other.
+Each pipeline should demonstrate the functionality of major features that import sub-features.

 [*tutorial notebook (team)*](https://github.com/nmc-costa/HIcode/blob/main/prototype/tutorial.ipynb):
-The last stage, for us to show the complete functionalities of the package in the most simplified way, in this, we can call the pipelines and show the most important results.
+**Last stage** to show the complete functionalities of the package in the most simplified way, in this, we can call the pipelines and show the most important results.

 [*data_sample folder*](https://github.com/nmc-costa/HIcode/tree/main/prototype/data_sample):
-An original sample of data that is being used to test all the prototypes.
+A sample of data that is being used to test all the pipelines.

 **Package (DE)**:

 [*application folder (team)*](https://github.com/nmc-costa/HIcode/tree/main/package/Application):
-1st stage import pipelines as applications and use the prototype as the library.
+**1st stage**, import pipelines as applications and use the prototype as the library.

-*Final stage*:
+**Final stage**:
 Copy and paste prototype root/source scripts inside the package and change relative imports to finalize the package.